emberjs/rfcs/text/0481-component-templates-co-location.md

 ## Motivation

 Today, a component's JavaScript file is located in the `app/components` directory.
-On the other hand, it's template is located in the `app/templates/components` directory.
+On the other hand, its template is located in the `app/templates/components` directory.

 This design decision is a relic of Ember's pre-1.0 days.
 In those early days,